Throbac-Labs/SolanaValidator_FullDeployment/README.md

 nvme1n1     259:3    0 894.3G  0 disk
 nvme2n1     259:4    0 894.3G  0 disk
 ```
+ADDITIONAL DISCLAIMER: Be very careful when making changes to your /etc/fstab as incorrectly formatting it could cause your device to fail on boot.
+Make sure to restart the system once all files are mounted to test it out.

 #### First, we resize the OS Disk to allow more breathing room for our OS.
 ```
 sudo lsblk